anan-123/bash/README.md

 # bash
-shell scripts (bash) for question in the pdf
+shell scripts (bash) for questions in the pdf